sideshowcoder/talks/README.md

 NoSQL and the software development process in general.
 Over the last few years he had the chance to work with and grow systems on the latest and greatest technologies.
 He saw them succeed, fail, and the tech being the "wrong tool", the "right tool" or the "most fun tool" for the job.
-He now works at Couchbase where he explores the ins and outs of NoSQL as a Developer Advocate.
+He now works at ~~Couchbase where he explores the ins and outs of NoSQL as a Developer~~ ~~Advocate~~ Yammer making the world a better place by building backends using Ruby and Java.

 ![Me](http://www.gravatar.com/avatar/5cde19029032f151ca09687f7c8783eb?s=250)